Wallet Pass Design

 - Scroll to the Apple & Google Wallet Pass section

-- Click Edit to open the wallet pass editor
+- Click Add wallet pass (or Edit if one exists) to open the wallet pass editor

 Each tier has its own pass design — so customers see a visually distinct card when they upgrade.
 This reinforces the tier change as a meaningful event.